 On October 7, 2004, Centennial requested entry of a default judgment.
-On October 12, Lawless notified Rovcanin of the balance for services \$6,300 outstanding rendered September 30, 2004, asking that Rovcanin, "[p]lease immediately pay this amount so that we can continue services on your behalf."
+On October 12, Lawless notified Rovcanin of the \$6,300 outstanding balance for services rendered through September 30, 2004, asking that Rovcanin, "[p]lease immediately pay this amount so that we can continue services on your behalf."
 By letter of November 12, Centennial informed Hedinger that default judgment had been entered against the Betal parties in the amount of \$2,842,398.66.
 A few days later, Tarnofsky forwarded the order to Rovcanin advising, "[n]otwithstanding the enclosed, I have been advised by counsel for Centennial, that by consent or unopposed motion, we can have the default vacated when we are prepared to file the comprehensive Third-Party Complaint."
-On November 30, the Betal parties paid Hedinger \$5,811.15 in fees for the Centennial matter.
+On November 30, the Betal parties paid Hedinger and sizable payment against the past due balances, we will be forced to discontinue all further services."

 On February 4, 2005, Tarnofsky again sent Rovcanin a letter enclosing invoices for services rendered through January 31, 2005, totaling \$17,478.82, of which \$12,400 was delinquent.
-The letter concluded with the admonition that "absent an immediate and sizable payment against the past due balances, we will be forced to discontinue all further services."

-According to Rovcanin's deposition testimony, he was seeking to obtain approximately \$1.8 million in financing from Lakeland Bank around December 2004 to convert a storage facility 1995 on Vreeland Avenue in Paterson residential building.
+The letter concluded with the admonition that "absent an immediate deposition testimony, According to Rovcanin's he was seeking to obtain approximately \$1.8 million in financing from Lakeland Bank around December 2004 to convert a storage facility purchased in 1995 on Vreeland Avenue in Paterson into a residential building.
 Rovcanin claimed there was a potential for profit of \$4 million on the project.
-Rovcanin asserted in depositions that based on Hedinger's "failure to represent us financing denied properly," the was due to Centennial's judgment.
+Rovcanin asserted in depositions that based on Hedinger's "failure to represent us properly," the financing was denied due to Centennial's judgment.